JC Chasez: Career

 As a child, Chasez was extremely shy, but became interested in dance and got involved in competitive dance troupes.
 When he was 13, he entered a talent contest on a dare from a friend.
 He sang "Right Here Waiting" by Richard Marx and won first place.
 In 1990, his mother saw auditions for the Disney movie Newsies advertised in The Washington Post and encouraged him to try out.
 At the audition, Chasez was told that he was not the correct age for the character role they were casting for that day and was turned down.
 He was then told that there were auditions for Disney Channel's revival of The Mickey Mouse Club next door.
-After successfully auditioning for The All New Mickey Mouse Club, Chasez was cast as a Mouseketeer in the fourth season and subsequently moved to Orlando to film the show.
-He went by his initials because there was already another cast member named Josh (Ackerman).
+After successfully auditioning for The All-New Mickey Mouse Club, Chasez was cast as a Mouseketeer in the fourth season and subsequently moved to Orlando to film the show.
+He went by his initials because there was already another cast member named Josh.
 Chasez was on the show from 1991 to 1995, seasons 4 through 7.
 During his time on the show, he befriended future bandmate Justin Timberlake and performed alongside Christina Aguilera, Britney Spears, Keri Russell, Ryan Gosling, Rhona Bennett, and Tony Lucca.
 In 1995, it was announced that the show would not return for a new season.

-After The All New Mickey Mouse Club, Chasez attempted to pursue a solo music career in Los Angeles, but decided to return home to Maryland after he was left feeling cheated.
+After The All-New Mickey Mouse Club, Chasez attempted to pursue a solo music career in Los Angeles, but decided to return home to Maryland after he was left feeling cheated.
 On his drive back he stopped at Justin Timberlake's house in Memphis, Tennessee, where they wrote demos together.
-Chasez and Timberlake eventually went to Nashville to continue writing songs and demo tracks with Robin Wiley, who had been a songwriter and vocal coach on The All New Mickey Mouse Club.
+Chasez and Timberlake eventually went to Nashville to continue writing songs and demo tracks with Robin Wiley, who had been a songwriter and vocal coach on The-All New Mickey Mouse Club.

 Timberlake then got a phone call from Chris Kirkpatrick, who was asking him to join what would become the boy band NSYNC.
 Timberlake decided to join the group and recommended Chasez as well.
 Chasez was still back home in Maryland saving up to return to Nashville.
 Together the three of them then decided to go to Orlando to look for a baritone.
-There they ran into Joey Fatone, who already knew Kirkpatrick from their time working together at Universal Studios Florida and was already acquainted with Chasez and Timberlake through friends from their time on The Mickey Mouse Club.
+There they ran into Joey Fatone, who already knew Kirkpatrick from their time working together at Universal Studios Florida and was already acquainted with Chasez and Timberlake through friends from their time on The All-New Mickey Mouse Club.
 After several auditions, the group recruited Jason Galasso as their bass singer.
 Timberlake's mother created the name NSYNC after she took the last letter of each of the initial members' names: JustiN, ChriS, JoeY, JasoN, and JC and commented on how "in sync" the group's singing voices were.
 After Galasso decided to permanently leave the group, he was soon replaced by Lance Bass.